Funding fairness in primary care: what we learned from a local innovation

 By providing rapid feedback to service leaders and decision-makers at both a local and national level, we help to identify what is working well and what might need to change in the future to improve outcomes.

-The IAU’s senior sponsors are Charles Tallack, the Health Foundation’s Director of Data Analytics and Ming Tang, National Director Data and Analytics at NHS England.
+The IAU’s senior sponsors are Charles Tallack, the Health Foundation’s Director of Research and Analysis and Ming Tang, National Director Data and Analytics at NHS England.

-We deliver rigorous analysis and evaluation of complex change in major health programmes.
-We do both rapid evaluation work and carry out long-term studies.
+We deliver rigorous analysis and evaluation of complex change.
 What we discover influences decision-makers in the development of national health and care programmes and policies.

 The team at the Improvement Analytics Unit are experts in robust evaluation.
 We use a range of evaluation methods, particularly focusing on counterfactual analysis – one of the most rigorous ways to determine the real impact of interventions.